aksommerville/egg-202405/README.md

 - [ ] Terminating game in web, we probably ought to restore all state.
 Canvas size, page title, favicon, canvas cursor visibility.
 - [ ] Accelerometer input.
 - [ ] If we're sticking with a renderer-managed main framebuffer, remove RESIZE events and egg_video_get_size().
+- [x] Image decoder for web.
+Then document more clearly which formats are allowed.
+- [ ] eggrom: Check for 1-bit images encoded at a higher depth, output as 1-bit.